cutwater/FlaskWorkshop/docs/python-intro.rst

           useful feature when coding.
 The colour of things will give you hints, such as unclosed strings or a typo in a keyword name (like the ``def`` in a function, which we'll see below).
-This is one of the reasons we use a code editor :)
+This is one of the reasons we use a code editor.

 With the file saved, it's time to run it!
 Using the skills you've learned in